equinor/radix-example-oauth-proxy/README.md

 # Radix example: front proxy

 This is a sample application that showcases how to use an authentication proxy to provide authentication for a SPA front-end that calls an protected API.
-Only a users that is granted a specific role (through being part of an AD Groupd) have access to the API.
+The API is only accessible for users that is granted a specific role (through being part of an AD Group).

 This pattern can be used to wrap existing or new components in an application with a single authentication mechanism.
 It is an alterntive to implementing authentication directly in client, e.g. using [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-js).